 Choosing ways to do things

 We integrate our School Values into our curriculum and everyday interactions.
-They are Kindness, Honesty, Responsibility, Optimism, Gratitude, Awareness and Resilience.
+They are to be caring, be respectful and be responsible.

 Long Term Plan

 Please click here to view the Year 1 Long Term Plan.

 Please click here to view the Year 2 Long Term Plan.

 Please click here to view the Year 3 Long Term Plan.